turtlemarine/flurbo/README.md

 ## Running flurbod

-The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
+The build places the binary in "bin/" sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:
 ```
 ./bin/flurbod
 ```
-To list all available options, run `./bin/flurbod --help`.
-Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
-To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without the leading dashes, for example `log-level=1`.
+To list all available options, run "./bin/flurbod --help".
+Options can be specified either on the command line or in a configuration file passed by the "--config-file" argument.
+To specify an option in the configuration file, add a line with the syntax "argumentname=value", where "argumentname" is the name of the argument without the leading dashes, for example "log-level=1".

 To run in background:
 ```
 ./bin/flurbod --log-file flurbod.log --detach
 ```
-To run as a systemd service, copy [flurbod.service](utils/systemd/flurbod.service) to `/etc/systemd/system/` and [flurbod.conf](utils/conf/flurbod.conf) to `/etc/`.
-The [example service](utils/systemd/flurbod.service) assumes that the user `flurbo` exists and its home is the data directory specified in the [example config](utils/conf/flurbod.conf).
+To run as a systemd service, copy [flurbod.service](utils/systemd/flurbod.service) to "/etc/systemd/system/" and [flurbod.conf](utils/conf/flurbod.conf) to "/etc/".
+The [example service](utils/systemd/flurbod.service) assumes that the user "flurbo" exists and its home is the data directory specified in the [example config](utils/conf/flurbod.conf).